 I’m an entrepreneur and writer living in New York City.
-Right now, I’m working on Bureau, a startup that makes it easy for companies to furnish office space.
+Right now, I’m working on Branch, a startup that makes it easy for companies to furnish office space.

 I am also writing a novel about the future of technology, along with semi-regular blog posts about startups and tech, which I occasionally publish in places like Techcrunch.
 You can find a list of my writing here.